State & Local COVID-19 Updates & Information for Individuals

 Each of the tabs below contain updates related to COVID-19 and unemployment benefits.
 Click the tab to read important information and access resources.
 The date the tab was updated is provided for your reference.
 Still need help?
 Chat with a live agent by clicking the “Chat with us” icon in the bottom right corner of your screen.
 Or use the contact information on this page to get in touch with our staff.

-Workforce Solutions for the Heart of Texas can help you with your work search needs and get you back to work:
+Workforce Solutions for the Heart of Texas can help you get you back to work:

 - Get one-on-one help with registering for or updating your WorkinTexas.com account by calling us at 254-296-5260, emailing us at email@example.com, chatting with a live agent online, or submitting our online Contact Request Form.